Drug Interactions between cannabis and Skyla

 Interactions between your drugs

-There were no interactions found in our database between cannabis and Skyla - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between cannabis and Skyla.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

-A total of 609 drugs (4294 brand and generic names) are known to interact with cannabis.
+A total of 380 drugs are known to interact with cannabis.

 - Cannabis is in the drug class illicit (street) drugs.